Pinscreen animation: Origin

-Ward Fleming patented the vertical three-dimensional image screen, a toy which to date has sold more than 50 million pieces worldwide.
-Smaller, cheaper models have since been developed as a 5×7 inch toy version called "Pin Art", sometimes sold in science museums or through the Web and printed catalogs.
-This device, even if it might have been inspired by the pinscreen board technique, should not be called pinscreen: there are some similarities to the original pinscreen created by Alexeïeff and Parker but these similarities do not make it a pinscreen.
-It is made of freely moving nails, instead of movement resistant headless pins.
-The nails form some sort of image by density distribution, while in the original pinscreen the images are created with cast shadows.
-Without cast shadows there is no pinscreen.

 The pinscreen device

 A pinscreen is a white screen perforated with thousands of pins in small holes.
 Light shines from the side of the screen causing each pin to cast a shadow.
 Each pin, being able to slide back and forth through the holes, can cast different shadows.
 The pins do not move easily, presenting some resistance to movement in order to avoid unintended dislocation and thus image error.
 The pins' motion resistance depends on the pinscreen calibration.
 The white screen becomes darker the farther the pins are pushed out, protruding from the surface.
 The more the pins are pushed in less shadows are cast, the lighter the screen becomes, giving a grayish tone and eventually an all-white screen again.